How to pay bills (invoices) in Croatia

 A bill or invoice is called račun in Croatian.
 There are many types of invoices, so let’s get a bit granular and start with the basics.

-If you purchase something in a shop or supermarket or a bakery, you’ll get a račun as it is required by law.
+If you purchase something in a shop, supermarket, café, restaurant, or bakery, you’ll get a račun as it is required by law.
 It functions more as a receipt of payment, but it is still considered a račun.

-These types of invoices include electricity, water, garbage and city taxes for the apartment or house where you live.
+These types of invoices include electricity, water, garbage, and city taxes for the apartment or house where you live.
 Maybe the bills come to you, maybe they come to your landlord.
 In my situation, all of these bills are mailed to me, but the accounts are in my landlord’s name.
 [Read: How to find an apartment to rent in Croatia]

 All printed utility bills come with a payment slip, called an “uplatnica”, that is usually outlined in red.
 You’ll see examples further down in the post.

 There are two types of utility bills that you’ll encounter.

 Your water bill is an example of a non-fixed utility bill.
-Your receive an invoice each month and the amount varies depending on your usage.
-For the water bill, it is not uncommon for you to report your water meter reading to your landlord or building manager on a monthly basis for calculation of what you owe.
+You receive an invoice each month and the amount varies depending on your usage.
+For the water bill, it is not uncommon for you to report your water meter reading to your landlord or building manager on a monthly basis for the calculation of what you owe.

 The garbage bill you receive from Čistoća is also an example of a non-fixed.
-This bill is calculated based on number of people in the household, so the amount is usually the same.
+This bill is calculated based on the number of people in the household, so the amount is usually the same.
 The reason I am putting it in the “non-fixed” category is because it comes every month, or frankly whenever Čistoća feels like sending you one.
 As of 2022, Zagreb has a different trash collection system than other cities.

-There are certain invoices that will be sent you to you in batches e.g. you’ll receive 6 months worth of uplatnica at once.
+There are certain invoices that will be sent to you in batches e.g. you’ll receive 6 months’ worth of uplatnica at once.
 This does not mean you must pay all 6 months at once.
 I mean, you can if you really really want to, but it’s not expected.